afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 introduces important concepts in a very roundabout way, with convoluted code examples that in some cases don't even run.
 This post is attempted as an understanding aid for that chapter, for me and for Haskell beginners who get stuck in that chapter.
+To be perfectly honest, understanding this chapter completely is not necessary; one could just skip to the section on functors without missing much.
+This write-up is simply to satisfy my obsessiveness.

 Chapter 10 uses as example the parsing of [PGM (portable grey map)](http://en.wikipedia.org/wiki/Netpbm_format) files.
 A sample file